yettsyjk/JPACRUDProject/README.md

 ### Main Lessons Learned
 1. Database MySQL: Mapping entities to SQL tables
 1. Spring Tool Suite4 JPA using JPQL: Creating Spring Model View Controller project to JPA project
-1. Spring Tool Suite4 Spring Boot Project:
+1. Spring Tool Suite4 Spring Boot Project: Having the controller makes the Spring Boot Not so front-end.
+However, not sure how to have the client see java server pages.(My thought process) Perhaps reviewing documentation to answer if jsp can be seen from the JPA side. hmm.
-1. Remote learning due to COVID course decision to stay remote:
+1. Remote learning due to COVID course decision to stay remote: certainly has been a struggle.
+Not sure what questions to ask.
+However, our cohort is asking questions that get some wheels spinning.
-1. JUnit Jupiter: coursw introduction JUnit 4 weeks ago and now applying JUnit for every entity
+1. JUnit Jupiter: course introduction JUnit testing 4 weeks ago or so and now re-emphasizing JUnit testing and test driven development for the only entity (Patient.java).
-1. CREATE READ UPDATE DELETE operations
+1. CREATE READ UPDATE DELETE operations.
+Yikes.
-1. Bootstrap CSS for front-end: This course is heavy back-end and for that reason I leaned on Bootstrap CSS library to make a decent front-end for client.
+1. Bootstrap CSS for front-end: This course is heavy back-end and for that reason I leaned on Bootstrap CSS library to make an alright front-end for client.
+I can certainly spend more time understanding grids and containers within Bootstrap or other CSS libraries.

 ## Fun Times
 ``java.lang.IllegalStateException: Optional int parameter 'id' is present but cannot be translated into a null value due to being declared as a primitive type.
 Consider declaring it as object wrapper for the corresponding primitive type.``